kedsouza/appsvc-wordpress-simplified/README.md

 -  This image is based of the offical wordpress image from dockerhub: https://hub.docker.com/_/wordpress.
 The changes to the official image are designed to be minimal in order to stick closer to the original image from wordpress.
 All changes are commented in the repo files.

 ## Limitations / Disclaimer
-- The size of your Wordpress Content cannot increase 14 GB, per app service plan, this cannot be modified.
+- The size of your Wordpress Content plus the image must be under 15GB, per app service plan, this cannot be modified.
+You can check the usage percentage by naviagating to your app service -> Diagnose and Solve Problems -> Searching for "Linux - Host Disk Space Usage".
-- This has not been fully tested yet when scaling out to mulitple instances on your app service plans.
 - This is a personal project and not officially supported by the Microsoft Azure App Service Product Group.
 Feel free to post create issues on this repo however support will be provided on a *best effort basis*.